maswanwick/VBA_challenge/README.md

 | `testing_evidence_2018.png` | Screenprint of the Excel output from the 2018 sheet. |
 | `testing_evidence_2019.png` | Screenprint of the Excel output from the 2019 sheet. |
 | `testing_evidence_2020.png` | Screenprint of the Excel output from the 2020 sheet. |

+### NOTE:  I was unable to upload the actual Excel file because GitHub said it was too big.